FredHutch/cookbook-slurm-wlm/doc/using.md

 slurmctld which use `slurm.conf`) and one for the Slurm account database connector daemon (slurmdbd, which uses `slurmdbd.conf`).

 Some basic templates are provided in this cookbook for testing of the cookbook.
 However, this cookbook is designed to use templates from a wrapper cookbook.
-The attribute 'node.default['slurm-wlm']['templates']['cookbook'] = 'my_slurm_config''
+The attribute `node.default['slurm-wlm']['templates']['cookbook']` should contain the name of the cookbook where this cookbook will find the templates to use.

-The value should point to a template in your wrapper cookbook''s `templates` directory.
-For example, if you create your own template (`my_slurm.conf.erb`)in a wrapper cookbook named `my_slurm_config` add these two attributes to your
+For example, if you create your own template (`my_slurm.conf.erb`)in a wrapper cookbook named `wrap_slurm`:
-wrapper:

-  - `node.default['slurm-wlm']['templates']['cookbook'] = 'my_slurm_config'`
+- `node.default['slurm-wlm']['templates']['cookbook'] = 'wrap_slurm'`

+Template names are similarly indicated:

 - `node.default['slurm-wlm']['templates']['slurm_conf'] = 'my_slurm.conf.erb'`
 - `node.default['slurm-wlm']['templates']['slurmdbd_conf'] = 'my_slurmdbd.conf.erb'`

-The templates provided in this cookbook will expose any and all key-value pairs in the attribute `node['slurm-wlm']['configs']` and use databags for node and partition definitions (see Defining Nodes and Partitions).
-The default will not configure a DBD host or account database.

 Your own templates can use attribute-values or could be a simple text file with no ERB.
 Note that minimally the attribute `node.default['slurm-wlm']['configs']['ClusterName']` is required even if unused in the template(s)

-## Slurm Configuration Parameters
+## `slurm.conf` Configuration Parameters

 Slurm configs come in attribute/value pairs separated by an equals sign, e.g.:

     ClusterName=planetexpress

-There are numerous configuration parameters available- if you wish to use attributes to create the Slurm configuration, create the following:

-'''
-node['slurm-wlm']['configs'] => {
-    'ClusterName' = 'planetexpress',
-    'ControlMachine' = 'bender',
+There are numerous configuration parameters available and these will change over time.
+The definition of the templates will expose any subkeys of the attribute `node['slurm-wlm']['configs']['slurm']` into the namespace of the template.
+Thus:

-    'FirstJobID' = 42,
+`node['slurm-wlm']['configs']['slurm']['ClusterName'] = 'planetexpress'`
-    ...
-}
-'''

-For each of these the key must be a valid Slurm attribute.
-These can then be referenced in your template:
+would make a varaible `ClusterName` with value `planetexpress` available to the `slurm.conf` template that can then be referenced in your template:

-    ClusterName = <%= @node['slurm-wlm']['configs']['ClusterName'] %>

-or possibly more efficiently:

-'''
-<% @node['slurm-wlm']['configs'].each do |attr,value| -%>
-<%= attr %> = <%= value %>
+`ClusterName = <%= @ClusterName %>`
-<% end -%>
-'''

-Note that no validation or consistency is checked- incorrect inputs will not raise an error until one of the daemons is started.
+> These configuration parameters are not checked to ensure that they will work within Slurm- incorrect inputs will not raise an error until one of the daemons is started.

-## Defining Nodes and Partitions

 ## `slurmdbd.conf` Configuration

 `slurmdbd.conf` is created in a similar manner.
 A stock template is defined in this cookbook, but intended to be overidden by your own template in a wrapper module.
-Any attribute defined in `default['slurm-wlm']['slurmdbd']['config']` is made available to the templating engine.
+Any attribute defined in `default['slurm-wlm']['configs']['slurmdbd']` is made available to the templating engine.

+## Other Configuration Files

+> TBD: I expect that this cookbook will follow a similar approach for writing these files

+## Prolog/Epilog Scripts

+Slurm allows you to run scripts at various times during the lifespan of a job or run scripts to perform various basic maintenance tasks (e.g. the DBD `ArchiveScript`).
+These are basic shell scripts.

+This cookbook does not define any scripts.
+It is necessary for your wrapper cookbook to provide the script (via template or plain file) and specify the location in the Slurm configuration attributes.

+For example, to configure a prolog script, you can use the attribute:

+    node['slurm-wlm']['slurm']['configs'] => {
+        ...
+        'Prolog' = '/usr/share/slurm-wlm/scripts/slurmd.prolog',
+        ...
+    }

+And then add the following snippet and your script template to your wrapper:

+    template 'prolog' do
+        source 'prolog.erb'
+        path node['slurm-wlm']['slurm']['configs']['Prolog']
+        ...
+        ...
+    end

+> TBD: sanity check that ensures if `node['slurm-wlm']['slurm']['configs']['*log']` is set that there is a corresponding object in the resource collection

-## Account Database Configuration
+# Account Database Configuration

 If you want to have this cookbook set up and configure the Slurm database, set the following attribute: